Jerome, AZ

 15 people

-As of 2023, 2.74% of Jerome, AZ residents (9 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.74% of Jerome, AZ residents (9 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Jerome, AZ was 4.13%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Jerome, AZ compared to that of it's neighboring and parent geographies.